How to Start a Motivational Speech: 5 Strategies for Capturing Your Audience

 3 – Tell a Story to Make Your Motivational Speech More Relatable

 You can use a story from history that relates to the subject matter of your speech.
 This story could be based on a popular fable or a factual historical event.
 The benefit of a historical story is it is easy to find a story that fits with your topic perfectly.
-The downside is they aren’t as personal as your other options.
+The downside is they are not as personal as your other options.
 Your audience may relate to the story, but do they relate to you?

 4 – Quote a Scientific Study to Give Your Motivational Speech Authority